Feed Avalon is a Workers Cooperative. See more about who we are below.

 Julia also worked with Growing Communities within their vegetable box scheme.
 She helped to set up one of the patchwork sites for urban farming, getting her hands in the soil, growing and creating art workshops for local kids before becoming a Director for it.
 Julia also volunteered at Made in Hackney, which led to teaching donation-based classes in plant-based, low-budget meals.
 She has worked on multiple grassroots projects highlighting the waste food crisis.

 In 2013, Julia cycled across the country staying at different Off Grid communities, permaculture projects, and organic smallholdings.
 This led her to move to the Zig Zag in 2014 where she became involved in Feed Avalon.
 Julia has a degree in Fine Art and applies her creativity to her teaching and community work.
+She has recently added a mural to the Glastonbury mural trail.
 Her outstanding skills as a cook and teacher have brought so much to the co-operative.

 Previous Co-op Members